COLORADO SPRINGS BEST DENTAL IMPLANTS

 Right now you can receive a dental implant for $2195, which includes an abutment and porcelain crown.
 You also receive a 3D Cat Scan, post-op visits, and medical evaluation for that price.
 It’s important to note that some dental insurance policies cover the cost of dental implants, so check with your provider to see if your insurance plan offers dental implant coverage.

-Choose the Experts at Star Dental Institute
+Choose The Experts At Star Dental Institute

 If you’re looking for top-notch dental implant technology and precise implementation of that technology, look no further than Dr. Gary Moore of Star Dental Institute.
-He has over two decades of cosmetic dentistry experience, having received his doctorate from the School of Dentistry at Loma Linda University.
+He has over three decades of cosmetic dentistry experience, having received his doctorate from the School of Dentistry at Loma Linda University.
 He and his staff have hundreds of hours of continuing education courses and will help make your visit to Star Dental Institute comfortable and enjoyable.
 We pride ourselves in our expertise and kindness.
 For more information, please don’t hesitate to set up a free consultation!

-Dental Implants: Types, Benefits, Drawbacks, and Costs
+Dental Implants: Types, Benefits, Drawbacks, And Costs

 Everyone knows the captivating and enticing effect of a dazzling smile.
 Who doesn’t want one?
 If you’re one of those unfortunate enough to have missing or severely damaged teeth, then you might have considered getting dental implants to reclaim your killer grin and your self-confidence.
 Dental implants have revolutionized the field of cosmetic dentistry in the last three decades.
 Advancements in technology have given rise to implants that are almost indistinguishable from real teeth and, today, almost every famous celebrity smile has at least one.